oracle/big-data-lite/README.md

-Big Data Lite VM Samples
+Big Data Lite VM Samples.
+These samples are designed to easily run on your Big Data Lite VM.